nikhil-sethi/multi-diffbot/README.md

 It will then ask for a password, this password is "bullproof".
 Once connected, you now have access to the `$mirte` shell.
 This is required to shut the robot down later.

 ## Connecting the robot to the camera network
+> Note: Anything labeled (first time) only has to be done when using a fresh Mirte.
+The Mirte used by this group is already configured.

 Within the arena, there is an overhead camera located that is used by this project.
 This camera is in essence another Mirte robot, but only serves to publish to a camera topic.
 In order to connect to this camera, follow these instructions:

 ### Connecting to the camera network